yuejiangw/NEU-OS-Lab/README.md

 Includes：

-* No.1：Three-state model
+* No.1：Three-state process model
 * No.2：Producer and consumer problems
 * No.3：Pipeline communication and process synchronization
 * No.4：Paged memory management

-* The introduction of the experimental contents
+The introduction of the experimental contents is attached to the repository.